onlinegill/Media-Hub/README.md

 ## Why I built Media Hub

-I was asked by a school to set up a school bell, so I built this smart school bell that would ring over Sonos speakers every 45 minutes when the period changed.
+I was asked by a school to set up a school bell, so I built this smart Media Hub that would ring over Sonos speakers every 45 minutes when the period changed.
 While building that system, I realized that managing audio files, speaker groups, radio streams, and large recurring timetables could be much easier from one dashboard.